-Issues which may be discussed at the Programme Boards are:
+Issues which may be discussed at the Programme Team meetings are:

 - Staff Student Consultative Committee meetings;

 - Points arising from previous subject team meeting;

-- SPOCs;
+- SPOCs:

 - SPOMs;

 - Assessment results;

-- Resources;
+- Resources:

 - AMRs.

-Issues which cannot be resolved at this level are referred to the Engineering Team Board.
+Issues which cannot be resolved at this level are referred to the Engineering Team meetings.